tuosminh/tuosminh/README.md

 ╔══════════════════════════════════════════════════════════════════════════════╗
 ║                                                                              ║
-║     "When i win, even my ancestors will chant my name -                      ║ ║      not for victory. but for turning pain into legacy"                      ║ ║                                                                              ║ ╚══════════════════════════════════════════════════════════════════════════════╝
+║     "When i win, even my ancestors will chant my name -                      ║ ║      not for victory, but for turning pain into legacy"                      ║ ║                                                                              ║ ╚══════════════════════════════════════════════════════════════════════════════╝
 ```